Keppel Hill Reservoir origins & history

 Missing from government maps as recently as 2000, Keppel Hill Reservoir is shrouded in mystery and has only been officially rediscovered in 2014.
 Till this day, no one knows for sure when Keppel Hill Reservoir was first built, but evidence from news archives about an excavation for a reservoir near Mount Faber point toward 1899 as the most likely date.

 It was built to be a small, private reservoir about 1/3 the size of a modern Olympic-sized swimming pool.
 In 1905, it first became known as Keppel Harbour Power Station Reservoir and went on to serve companies, hospitals and villages nearby.

 As buildings popped up around the area, the reservoir’s small capacity could not keep up with the demand.
 Instead, it turned into a leisurely spot for nearby residents who used it as a swimming pool.

 The first and second drownings

 Visitors to Keppel Hill Reservoir today can still see signs of previous use as a swimming pool like diving boards and steps on its banks.
-But though it seems calm on the surface, the reservoir at 2M is much deeper than it seems – its murky waters hinting at a rather dark history.
+But though it seems calm on the surface, the reservoir is much deeper than it seems – its murky waters hinting at a rather dark history.